MaverickApekshit/omnifood/README.md

 # Omnifood

-A dummy one-page marketing website for a tech-centred startup company selling monthly food subscription.
+A dummy one-page marketing website for a tech-centered startup selling monthly food subscriptions.

 The project is built using: